abhij33t99/SpeerNotes/README.md

 ### Installing

+* Change datasource in application.yml to link to your db.
 * Build the maven package as a jar file.
 All the dependencies will be directly download from Maven repo.

 ### Executing program